wp-plugins/svg-support/readme.txt

 **Idea Behind / Philosophy:** I needed an easy way to include SVG support in sites instead of having to copy and paste the code for each one.
 I found a [really cool snippet](http://stackoverflow.com/questions/11978995/how-to-change-color-of-svg-image-using-css-jquery-svg-image-replacement) of jQuery written by Drew Baker a while ago and have used it (modified for WordPress) a few times until I was inspired to build it all into a plugin for ease of use and to share with others.
 Now styling SVG elements is super easy :)

 == Future Features ==
-* Help / Instructions Page **ADDED in 2.0**
-* Ability to choose user roles allowed to upload SVG format (eg. restrict to administrator) **ADDED in 2.0**
+* Option to choose which user ID can access the settings
-* Option to choose specific user ID's and restrict usage for everyone else (helpful if you have multiple administrators)
+* Option to choose specific user ID's for usage restriction (both helpful if you have multiple administrators)

 Again, feel free to [shoot me suggestions](mailto:wp@benbodhi.com)